top of page

 Alongside her training in East Asian Medicine, Dr. Ev completed three years in NUNM’s naturopathic medical program—a rigorous curriculum paralleling conventional medical education.
 Her studies included anatomy, physiology, pathology, biochemistry, nutrition, western botanical medicine, and clinical diagnostics.

 Rather than treating these as separate systems, her work integrates them into a cohesive clinical approach.
-East Asian Medicine provides the diagnostic framework and long-view strategy, while biomedical understanding and additional techniques support more targeted, situation-specific care when needed.
+East Asian Medicine provides the diagnostic framework and long-view strategy, while biomedical insight and additional techniques are incorporated when appropriate to support specific clinical needs.

 Dr. Ev earned her Bachelor of Biological Science from California State University, Fullerton, with a concentration in Ecology and Evolutionary Biology, graduating with honors after completing her pre-medical coursework.